InfusionBot/Welcome-Bot/README.md

 ## Botlists

 Discord welcome bot can be found on different Botlist sites.
-Feel free to upvote her to show your support.
+Feel free to upvote him to show your support.

 ### [Discord.boats](https://discord.boats/bot/848459799783669790)